CodHeK/AnythingBot/README.md

 # AnythingBot - Gags

-### Feeling Lazy, to type, press the mic, and start talking !
+### Feeling Lazy, to type, press the mic, and start talking and it talks back ! :D
 ### Say, "Hey" to wake the bot !

 ## Things it can do !